-Recently, I’ve frequently consulted, and sought the pastors and elders out many times, but I’ve never gotten a satisfactory answer.
+Recently, I’ve frequently consulted the Bible, and sought the pastors and elders out many times, but I’ve never gotten a satisfactory answer.
 This issue is directly linked to the important matter of whether or not I will be able to enter into the kingdom of heaven, and I can’t let it go no matter what.
 The Lord said: “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).
 I believe that, as long as I have a seeking heart, then the Lord will surely enlighten me.

 Sunday August 12th, 2018.
 Overcast.

-This morning, after saying an earnestto the Lord, as usual, I opened up the Bible and began my spiritual devotions.
+This morning, after saying an earnest prayer to the Lord, as usual, I opened up the Bible and began my spiritual devotions.
 I then read a verse in Revelation that stirred my heart: “And there shall in no wise enter into it any thing that defiles, neither whatever works abomination, or makes a lie: but they which are written in the Lamb’s book of life” (Revelation 21:27).
 The Bible is telling us clearly that those of us who haven’t been cleansed cannot enter into it, and doesn’t this “it” refer to the kingdom of heaven?
-Then I read chapter 7, verse 21 in the of Matthew: “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven.”
+Then I read chapter 7, verse 21 in the Gospel of Matthew: “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven.”
 And also John 8:34-35 say, “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the Son stays ever.”
 As I contemplated these verses of Scripture, I thought that, although I’ve prayed to the Lord and read the Bible every day over all these years of my belief in the Lord, and have often spread the gospel and worked, given things up and expended myself for Him, I still knowingly commit sin, I sin and then confess, and I can’t adhere to the Lord’s teachings or practice what the Lord requires.
 I’m clearly not someone who does the will of the Father which is in heaven, much less am I someone who has been cleansed, so will I still be able to enter into the kingdom of heaven?
 The kingdom of heaven is God’s kingdom and God is holy, so how could someone who is covered in filth and who always sins ever be qualified to enter the kingdom of heaven and live together with God?
 It seems as though entering the kingdom of heaven is not as simple as we imagined!